 The future looks bright!
 It is important to note that the Lower Columbia has a resilient economy that does not experience economic cycles; in part due to the stability of the world’s largest zinc and lead smelter, a regional hospital, significant summer and winter tourism, and hydro generation on the Columbia River.

-Take a look at our Regional Outlook, which highlights some of the key investments in the Lower Columbia Region for 2015-2016.
-Interested in more targeted information on a specific sector?
 Check out our Sector Fact Sheets, which feature the Lower Columbia’s primary industries such as Technology, Metallurgy, Tourism and more!

 Municipalities and electoral districts that make up BC’s Lower Columbia have experienced some new economic development in recent years.